 The County of Yolo (County) miscellaneous pension plan is an agent multiple-employer defined benefit pension plan (Plan) administered by the California Public Employees' Retirement System (CalPERS), which is treated as a cost-sharing multiple-employer defined benefit pension plan for those local governments that participate in the Plan.
-At June 30, 2016, participating local government employers consisted of the County of Yolo, First 5 Yolo, Yolo Habitat JPA, Yolo County LAFCO, and Yolo County Courts.
+At June 30, 2017, participating local government employers consisted of the County of Yolo, First 5 Yolo, Yolo Habitat JPA, Yolo County LAFCO, and Yolo County Courts.
 First 5 Yolo, although a legally separate entity, is considered part of the County's reporting entity as a discretely-presented component unit of the County, and, therefore, included in the County's basic financial statements.
-Yolo Habitat JPA, Yolo County LAFCO, and Yolo County 's reporting entity.
+Yolo Habitat JPA, Yolo County LAFCO, and Yolo County Courts are not considered to be part of the County's reporting entity.